emmajanedrews/base-template/_posts/2017-11-28-check-out-these-upcoming-holiday-events.md

 If you’re in the Delaware Beach area, here’s a list of some awesome holiday events we have coming up.

-**Winter Wonderfest:** Take pictures with Santa, visit his workshop, ice skate, and more at the Lewis Ferry Terminal Grounds on November 17 through January 1.
+**Winter Wonderfest:** Take pictures with San ta, visit his workshop, ice skate, and more at the Lewis Ferry Terminal Grounds on November 17 through January 1.

 **Holiday Wreath Workshops:** Held at the University of Delaware Botanic Gardens on November 30 from 5:30 p.m. to 8:30 p.m., this event costs $45, and you must register by emailing [BotanicGardens@udel.edu](javascript:void(location.href='mailto:'+String.fromCharCode(66,111,116,97,110,105,99,71,97,114,100,101,110,115,64,117,100,101,108,46,101,100,117))).